Slow Cooker Chicken Wild Rice Soup

 A few weeks ago, one of the EBF team members, Emily came to town.
 She typically manages social media, but came to help me out in the kitchen for a week of recipe testing and creating!
 It was so great to meet her in person and crank out a bunch of recipes together.
 This recipe is inspired by her and her love for wild rice soup.
 Thanks, Emily!

-vegetables – yellow onion, celery, carrots and garlic
+- vegetables – yellow onion, celery, carrots and garlic.

-seasonings and spices – dried thyme, rosemary, bay leaves, sea salt and pepper
+- seasonings and spices – dried thyme, rosemary, bay leaves, sea salt and pepper.

-chicken broth – I prefer to buy the low sodium version so I can control the amount of salt
+- chicken broth – I prefer to buy the low sodium version so I can control the amount of salt.

 A lot of people think that all slow cooker recipes are simple, but that’s not true!
-I’ve made plenty of slow cooker recipes that take a ton of prep before the ingredients go in the pot.
+I’ve made plenty of slow cooker recipes that take a ton of prep before the ingredients go into the pot.
 Not this one!

 After rinsing the rice, you’ll place the rice, chicken, onion, celery, carrots, garlic, bay leaves, broth, water and seasoning blend in the slow cooker.
 Seriously, dump alllll the ingredients in your slow cooker, set it and forget it.
 In the last half hour of cooking, remove the chicken to shred it.
 Once shredded, you just add it back into the soup.